mehdiarabi/test-my-teaching-/README.md

 # test-my-teaching-
-Just to learn myself from this application
+I am going to be completely in control of this project